ZachoH/Copenhagen_city_data/_posts/2025-03-31-Introduction.markdown

-From these measuring stations it is possible to see that the air pollution varies significantly throughout the month of march, reaching values
-The timeseries plots show that the concentration of different air polluters vary significantly thoughout March 2025.
-It also shows that only NOX and NO2 is measured at Jagtvej, and that the finer particle (PM2.5 and PM10) as well as SO2 is only measured at HC Andersens Boulevard.
-Furthermore, there are missing data at Jagtvej between March 10th to 13th.
+From these stations, it is possible to see that air pollution varies significantly throughout March.
+Only NOX and NO2 are measured at Jagtvej, and finer particles (PM2.5 and PM10) as well as SO2 are only measured at HC Andersens Boulevard.
+There are missing data at Jagtvej between March 10th to 13th.

 <figure id="fig2">
  {% include air_quality_timeseries.html %}
   <figcaption style="text-align: center; font-style: italic; margin-top: 10px;">
-   <strong>Figure 2:</strong> Timeseries graph of different polluters at 3 measuring stations througout March.
+   <strong>Figure 2:</strong> Timeseries graph of different pollutants at 3 measuring stations throughout March.
   </figcaption>
 </figure>

-The EU has also envoked the problems with high pollution and in xx a directive set limits for different time units indivually for different polluters.
-THis table shows the limits set for the polutters measured by Alrhus Universitet:
+The EU has also raised concerns about high pollution levels.
+In [XX], a directive set limits for various pollutants over different time frames.
+This table shows the limits for the pollutants measured by Aarhus Universitet:

 <table>
 <colgroup>